-- Students may choose to take components given within another programme of the Faculty of Science and Engineering or the School of Business and Economics, or offered by another UM faculty, another Dutch university or a foreign university.
+- Students may choose to take components given within another programme of the Faculty of Science and Engineering or the School of Business and Economics, or offered by another UM faculty, another Dutch university or a foreign university to replace electives of the programme.
 This option requires approval from the board of examiners. - 2.
-The maximum overall study load of the courses as referred to in paragraph 1 is 30 ECTS credits. - 3.
-The duration of the study abroad cannot be extended beyond 1 semester. - 4.
+When the study abroad results in less than 30 ECTS, courses, skills and projects from the regular program must be taken to reach the required 180 ECTS - 3.
 The board of examiners may withhold the approval referred to in paragraph 1 if, in its judgment, the proposed elective is in terms of content similar to components taken previously by the student and would result in duplication.
-If elective components overlap in whole or in part, the board of examiners can decide to limit the contribution of these components towards the final examination by subtracting ECTS credits in proportion to the overlap - 5.
-Students need to have completed all first year courses, skills trainings and projects, before they can request permission to take components elsewhere. - 6.
+If elective components overlap in whole or in part, the board of examiners can decide to limit the contribution of these components towards the final examination by subtracting ECTS credits in proportion to the overlap - 4.
+Students need to have completed all first year courses, skills trainings and projects, before they can request permission to take components elsewhere. - 5.
 The board of examiners may formulate guidelines for components elsewhere.
-These will be made available on the student portal/intranet/canvas. - 7.
-Approval will not be granted if the student has not met the standard for the Binding Study Advice.
+These will be made available on the student portal/intranet/canvas. - Approval will not be granted if the student has not met the standard for the Binding Study Advice.